A layout should make sense — visually and mechanically.

 But I want to highlight something — it is possible to bind abilities to control group keys.

-Despite the fact that we have
+Important: despite the fact that we have

 That's great news, because has no use for this many control groups, so keys like 3, 4 and 5 are essentially free real estate.